 Before the Acquisition Transaction, iMedical conducted due diligence on our Company customary and appropriate for a transaction similar to the Acquisition Transaction.
 However, the due diligence process may not reveal all material liabilities of our Company currently existing or which may be asserted in the future against our Company relating to its activities before the consummation of the Acquisition Transaction.
 In addition, the Exchange Agreement contains representations with respect to the absence of any liabilities.
-However, there can be no assurance that our Company will not have any liabilities upon the closing of the Acquisition Transaction that we are unaware of or that we will be successful in enforcing any indemnification provisions or that such indemnification provisions will be adequate to reimburse us.
+However, there can be no assurance that our Company will not have any liabilities in connection with the closing of the Acquisition Transaction that we are unaware of or that we will be successful in enforcing any indemnification provisions or that such indemnification provisions will be adequate to reimburse us.
 Any such liabilities of our Company that survive the Acquisition Transaction could harm our revenues, business, prospects, financial condition and results of operations.

-When the registration statement of which this prospectus is a part become effective, there will be a significant number of shares of common stock eligible for sale, which could depress the market price of such stock.
+When the registration statement of which this prospectus is a part is declared effective by the Securities and Exchange Commission, there will be a significant number of shares of common stock eligible for sale, which could depress the market price of such stock.